tsionyx/pynogram/README.rst

 To create the puzzle by yourself, learn the format first.
 Do not panic, it is very simple!
 Find out the *pynogram/examples/hello.txt* file inside your installation folder [1]_ and copy it to create a new puzzle.
-This file is the working puzzle which gets solved when you test the app with the simple ``pynogram`` call.
+Then follow the comments in the file to add clues to your new puzzle.
-To run the solver on your crafted file hit the same command but specify the path to your file:
+To run the solver on your puzzle hit the ``pynogram`` and specify the path to your file:

 .. code-block::